Kidusyohanes/m4-markdown/exercise-3/README.md

 An example of how it can be used (with appropriate code highlighting) A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

+# mkdir  = make a directory
+This command is used to create a new directory/folders in a place that it's called.
+Ex.
+If user is currently at Desktop and want's to create a new directory this is what
+            the comman that would be typed in the terminal `mkdir DIRECTORY_NAME`

 See `complete` branch for answers.